Cavalier (character): Mortimer Drake

 During "Knightfall", he faced Batman once again, but was defeated with ease.
 Cavalier had become insane and was kept in Arkham Asylum.
-It remains to be seen how Drake went insane, or if his origin has changed because of the first crisis.
-The Cavalier was later said to have been in a closeted gay relationship with Captain Stingaree, another low-level Batman villain.
+The Cavalier was later said to have been in a closeted gay relationship with Captain Stingaree, another lesser-known Batman villain.In Batman: Battle for the Cowl, Cavalier temporarily becomes Leslie Thompkins' bodyguard.
+Soon afterward, he returns to crime and orchestrates the embezzlement of millions of dollars from Wayne Enterprises.
+Batman and Catwoman, working together, are able to follow the money trail to Drake, expose his role in the embezzlement, and return the money.